Armuchee, Georgia

 Armuchee (/ɑːr'mɜːrtʃiː/ ar-mur-chee) is an unincorporated community in both Floyd County and Chattooga County, Georgia, United States.
 The community is located along U.S. Route 27, 9 mi north of Rome.

 Armuchee has a post office with ZIP code 30105.
 The Richard B. Russell Airport is in Armuchee.
-On November 1, 2020 Donald Trump the 45th President of the United States hosted a trump rally at the airport.
-This was the only visit to Floyd County, Georgia by a sitting president.

 History

+The community takes its name from nearby Armuchee Creek.
 A post office called Armuchee has been in operation since 1837.
-The community takes its name from nearby Armuchee Creek.
+On November 1, 2020 Donald Trump, the 45th President of the United States, hosted a campaign rally at the airport.